uelkerd/SAMO--DL/docs/summaries/demo-website-completion-summary.md

 The SAMO-DL demo website has been successfully enhanced with comprehensive error handling, accessibility compliance, performance optimization, and robust testing infrastructure.
 All critical next steps have been completed with 100% success rate, and the demo is now production-ready with enterprise-grade quality and security standards.

 The implementation follows best practices for web development, accessibility, security, and performance, making it a robust foundation for the SAMO Deep Learning Platform's demo capabilities.

 ---

+## ⚠️ Configuration System Implementation

+**Status**: 🔄 **IN PROGRESS**

+A centralized configuration system has been implemented to address hardcoded URLs and API keys:

+### ✅ **Completed**
+- Created `website/js/config.js` with centralized configuration
+- Updated `website/js/simple-demo-functions.js` to use config
+- Updated `website/js/comprehensive-demo.js` to use config
+- Updated `website/simple-working-demo.html` to use config
+- Created `website/js/api-client.js` for centralized API management

+### 🔄 **Remaining Work**
+- Update remaining HTML files (`index.html`, `integration.html`, etc.)
+- Remove hardcoded URLs from all frontend files
+- Implement server-side configuration injection
+- Move sensitive API keys to server-side only

+### 📝 **Note**
+The "Zero Hardcoded URLs" metric is marked as PARTIAL* because while a configuration system has been implemented, some files still contain hardcoded URLs that need to be migrated to use the centralized configuration.

+---